Percent-BFD/neurips_submission/README.md

 # Model reproduction

-The folder 'train_model' contains the train docker file to reproduce the model.
+The folder 'docker_train' contains the train docker file to reproduce the model.

 # neurips_submission